spacotto/get_next_line/README.md

 # Key Concepts
 >[!CAUTION]
->When building the function, the majority of people start with reading into the buffer.
+>When building the function, the majority of people start by reading into the buffer.
 However, it is better to assume that your buffer has already been filled, and you're looking for the next `\n`.

 ## Buffer
 A buffer is a **temporary storage area in memory** used to hold data being transferred between different components.